Homeowners Insurance Inspection: What to Expect and How to Prepare

 What to Expect During a Homeowner Insurance Inspection

 Home insurance inspectors typically look for potential risks or hazards in the home, including the condition of the roof, plumbing, electrical and HVAC systems, as well as the overall maintenance and safety of the property.
-They assess these to verify the accuracy of the application information and to determine the property's insurability.
-During a home insurance inspection, the inspector will examine both the exterior and interior of your home.
+They assess these to verify the application information's accuracy and determine the property's insurability.
+During a home insurance inspection, the inspector will examine your home's interior and exterior.

 Interior inspections involve a detailed check inside your home to make sure everything is up to date and follows the latest building codes.
-Inspectors look at different things in your home to see if there's anything that might affect your insurance cost and coverage.
-For instance, they check the house's overall condition, including things like the structure, wiring and plumbing.
+Inspectors look at different things in your home to see if anything might affect your insurance cost and coverage.
+For instance, they check the house's overall condition, including the structure, wiring and plumbing.

 house2 icon